- What is a Drill Driver?

 You should always use masonry drill bits rather than standard drill bits when using the hammer action, as the bit is stronger and the 2 ‘wings’ on the bit force the drilled coarse waste material back up the hole thus keeping the drilling target clean.
 Also if you were to use standard drill bits they would get hot quickly, go blunt very easily, and eventually break when encountering the tougher material.

-What Hammer Drill Driver Specification Should You Look For?
+What Combi Drill Specification Should You Look For?

-You should be looking for all the features you get with a Drill Driver plus the hammer function.
+You should be looking for all the features you get with a drill driver plus the hammer function.
 But a major consideration now is the size and therefore weight of the battery plus the extra weight of the hammer motor.
-A Hammer Drill Driver can weigh over 5 lbs with a larger battery (they typically come with 12, 18 or 20 Volt and up to 3.0 Ah capacity) so you need to be quite careful making your choice.
+A combi drill can weigh over 5 lbs with a larger battery (they typically come with 12, 18 or 20 Volt and up to 3.0 Ah capacity) so you need to be quite careful making your choice.

-What Hammer Drill Driver ‘Nice to Have’ Featured Should You Look For?
+What Combi Drill ‘Nice to Have’ Features Should You Look For?

 Some drills offer 3 speed gearboxes these days – not essential by any means but handy for regular users.
 Also more and more manufacturers offer brushless motors (for greater reliability and longevity) if you have extra cash to spend.